aluxnimm/outlookcaldavsynchronizer/README.md

 If the installer is complaining about the missing Visual Studio 2010 Tools for Office Runtime, install it manually from [Microsoft Download Link](https://www.microsoft.com/en-us/download/details.aspx?id=48217)

 ### Changelog ###

+#### 1.16.0 ####
+- New features
+	- Google task support added.
+You can sync google tasklists to Outlook task folders via the Google Task Api.
+Just use a google profile and choose a task folder and do autodisocery to select the google tasklist.
+	- Improved UpdateChecker, add button to automatically download and extract the new version and start the installer.
+	- Improved Synchronisation reports with formatted view.
+	- Small UI improvements and layout changes.
+	- Add Link to Helppage and Wiki in About Dialog.
+	- Improve Autodiscovery in google profiles and add button to start a new autodiscovery.
+- Bug fixes
+	- fix workaround for Synology NAS empty collections wrongly returning 404 NotFound, ticket #203.
+	- Perform delete and create new , if an update for a Google-event returns HTTP-error 403, ticket #205.
+	- Fix logging of server resource uri in sync reports.
+	- Fix wrong handling of folder in OutlookTaskRepository.
+	- Properly dispose WebClient in UpdateChecker and IsOnline check.

 #### 1.15.0 ####
 - WARNING: This version changes the internal cache structure, when downgrading to an older version, the cache gets cleared and a new inital sync is performed!